rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 $:END

 If no player is found, the last bow is returned.
-So if you attach another gamepad after the gameplay mode has enter, it will control the last bow.
+So if you attach another gamepad after the gameplay mode has entered, it will control the last bow.
 Not sure if that is right.
 We'll have to ask our product owner.

 We didn't write any tests for this new behavior.
 We do have tests that check